rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 When I was a child, I didn't have LEGO bricks but TENTE with smaller pieces.

-I had this helicopter of the forest brigade that I assembled and disassembled hundreds of times:
+I still remember my helicopter of the forest brigade:

 ![Helicopter](/img/cards/posts/functional-programming-sparks-joy/helicopter.png)

+I assembled it and disassembled it hundreds of times.

 However, it had more than two kinds of pieces.